sparklingrobots/nano2017/second_draft/meta/Plot.md

 5. Su gets involved.

-6. Lo goes to the tree alone and is attacked
+6.

 7.

-8.
+8. Lo goes to the tree alone and is attacked

 9.

-10.
+10. Lo escapes the Well & runs to the spring-- the Well is destroyed by her song.

 11. Inside the abandoned air hangar -- dismantling generator